TitobiCode/Titobi-Seneca/README.md

 The order of the questions is randomised, and imported from a different page, to allow one to easily add and change questions in the future.

+The questions are in a separate file and have been imported into the App file so there is a clear separation between logic and the data (questions and answers).
+In addition, scalability is improved as questions can easily be added/modified, or the whole file can be changed without touching the application logic.
+The question file can even be copied and used in another game.

 Built with TypeScript and React

 Assumptions I have made: